+(2) The questioned cost amount under (1)(ii) is calculated as if the portion of a transaction that lacked adequate documentation were confirmed noncompliant.

+(3) There is no questioned cost solely because of:

+(i) Deficiencies in internal control; or

+(ii) Noncompliance with the reporting type of compliance requirement (described in the compliance supplement) if this noncompliance does not affect the amount expended or received from the Federal award.

+(4) Known questioned cost means a questioned cost specifically identified by the auditor.
+Known questioned costs are a subset of likely questioned costs.

+(5) Likely questioned cost means the auditor’s best estimate of total questioned costs, not just the known questioned costs.
+Likely questioned costs are developed by extrapolating from audit evidence obtained, for example, by projecting known questioned costs identified in an audit sample to the entire population from which the sample was drawn.
+In evaluating the effect of questioned costs on the opinion on compliance, the auditor considers the likely questioned costs, not just the known questioned costs.

-(4) Questioned costs are not an improper payment until reviewed and confirmed to be improper as defined in OMB Circular A–123 appendix C. (See also the definition of Improper payment in this section).
+(6) Questioned costs are not improper payments until reviewed and confirmed to be improper payments as defined in OMB Circular A–123 Appendix C.

-Real property means land, including land improvements, structures and appurtenances thereto, but excludes moveable machinery and equipment.
+Real property means land, including land improvements, structures, and appurtenances thereto, and legal interests in land, including fee interest, licenses, rights of way, and easements.
+Real property excludes moveable machinery and equipment.

-Recipient means an entity, usually but not limited to non-Federal entities that receives a Federal award directly from a Federal awarding agency.
-The term recipient does not include subrecipients or individuals that are beneficiaries of the award.
+Recipient means an entity that receives a Federal award directly from a Federal agency to carry out an activity under a Federal program.
+The term recipient does not include subrecipients or individuals that are participants or beneficiaries of the award.

-Renewal award means an award made subsequent to an expiring Federal award for which the start date is contiguous with, or closely follows, the end of the expiring Federal award.
-A renewal award's start date will begin a distinct period of performance.
+Renewal award means a Federal award for which the start date is contiguous with, or closely follows, the end of the expiring Federal award.
+The start date of a renewal award begins a new and distinct period of performance.

-Research and Development (R&D) means all research activities, both basic and applied, and all development activities that are performed by non-Federal entities.
-The term research also includes activities involving the training of individuals in research techniques where such activities utilize the same facilities as other research and development activities and where such activities are not included in the instruction function.
-“Research” is defined as a systematic study directed toward fuller scientific knowledge or understanding of the subject studied.
-“Development” is the systematic use of knowledge and understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including design and development of prototypes and processes.
+Research and Development (R&D) means all basic and applied research activities and all development activities performed by a recipient or subrecipient.
+The term research also includes activities involving the training of individuals in research techniques where such activities use the same facilities as other research and development activities and where such activities are not included in the instruction function.
+“Research” is the systematic study directed toward fuller scientific knowledge or understanding of the subject studied.
+“Development” is the systematic use of knowledge and understanding gained from research to produce useful materials, devices, systems, or methods, including designing and developing prototypes and processes.

-Simplified acquisition threshold means the dollar amount below which a non-Federal entity may purchase property or services using small purchase methods (see § 200.320).
-Non-Federal entities adopt small purchase procedures in order to expedite the purchase of items at or below the simplified acquisition threshold.
-The simplified acquisition threshold for procurement activities administered under Federal awards is set by the FAR at 48 CFR part 2, subpart 2.1.
-The non-Federal entity is responsible for determining an appropriate simplified acquisition threshold based on internal controls, an evaluation of risk, and its documented procurement procedures.
-However, in no circumstances can this threshold exceed the dollar value established in the FAR (48 CFR part 2, subpart 2.1) for the simplified acquisition threshold.
-Recipients should determine if local government laws on purchasing apply.
+Simplified acquisition threshold means the dollar amount below which a recipient or subrecipient may purchase property or services using small purchase methods (see § 200.320).
+Recipients and subrecipients adopt small purchase procedures to expedite the purchase of items at or below the simplified acquisition threshold.
+The simplified acquisition threshold set in the FAR at 48 CFR part 2, subpart 2.1 is used in this part as the simplified acquisition threshold for secondary procurement activities administered under Federal awards.
+The recipient or subrecipient is responsible for determining an appropriate simplified acquisition threshold, which is less than or equal to the dollar value established in the FAR, based on internal controls, an evaluation of risk, and its documented procurement procedures.
+Recipients and subrecipients should also determine if local government purchasing laws apply.
+This threshold must never exceed the dollar value established in the FAR.

-Special purpose equipment means equipment which is used only for research, medical, scientific, or other technical activities.
-Examples of special purpose equipment include microscopes, x-ray machines, surgical instruments, and spectrometers.
+Special purpose equipment means equipment that is used only for research, medical, scientific, or other similar technical activities.
+Examples of special purpose equipment include microscopes, x-ray machines, surgical instruments, spectrometers, and associated software.
 See also the definitions of equipment and general purpose equipment in this section.